-About the Campaign:
+About the Centre Host:

 The ethnic groups of Rwanda today still struggle with the legacy of the genocide in 1994.
 In the search for justice and peaceful co-existence, Espérance seeks to fight the ethnic divide of the Rwandan population through education and social programs, establishing “Football for Peace and Anti-AIDS” in 2002.The organization uses football as a tool for reconciliation, but also to facilitate life skills training and education for Rwandan youth.
-The proposed centre is located within the heart of the Kimisagara valley; the most densely populated, disadvantaged area in central Kigali with few opportunities for young people and alarming school dropout rates.
+The centre is located within the heart of the Kimisagara valley; the most densely populated, disadvantaged area in central Kigali with few opportunities for young people and alarming school dropout rates.

 The site, located within a local primary school’s ground (ecole primaire de Kimisgara) is situated adjacent to a re-engineered water course (canal) and seasonal wetland prone to flooding.
 The design brief is a half sized football pitch and community centre with changing rooms, educational spaces and a multi-functional gathering space.
 The optimized orientation of the pitch (N/S) along with a desire to define and differentiate play spaces for the existing school, and a desire to activate the pedestrian way along the water course lead to the dynamic plan form of the project.
 Due to the steep hills, densely developed, rising in every direction from the site is easily seen giving the roof a prominent role as the fifth facade and identity to Esperance's social space in the community.
 The informal route along the banks of the canal connects the proposed center with existing public facilities and the dense residential district.
 This route is of further importance to the surrounding community as it allows access to a source of water for washing clothes & bathing, as well as providing public space for informal vending and a training area for moto-taxi drivers.